haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 nuget sources
 ```

 Now when I install `NewtonSoft.Json`, it works!
-But what happens if I try and install [`MagicEightBall`](https://www.nuget.org/packages/MagicEightBall/)?
+But what happens if I try to install [`MagicEightBall`](https://www.nuget.org/packages/MagicEightBall/)?
 It also succeeds!
 What gives?
-I know that package isn't signed because it's one of mine and I certainly didn't sign it.
+I know that package isn't signed because it's one of mine and I am certain I didn't sign it.

 ## NuGet Package Signatures